Kyle Larson’s costly mistake ends his hopes for title defense

 “There’s a lot of weight loss and time not at home with kids and not sleeping and not eating.
 There was nothing easy about winning 10 races and dominating the season.
 Let that point stand.”

 Given how exceptional the season of ’21 was, it makes sense that the team’s fortunes this year were the exact reverse.
-Along with the team’s gremlins, Larson frequently acknowledged that he had driven poorly.
-Daniels as well is forced to acknowledge that this season’s defense of the championship was difficult.
+Along with the team’s gremlins, Kyle Larson frequently acknowledged that he had driven poorly.
+Daniels as well is forced to acknowledge that this season’s title defense was difficult.

 “Climbing uphill when we shouldn’t have had to climb uphill,” Larson said.